Michele Smith (softball): Oklahoma State Cowgirls

 Smith debuted in 1986 and led the team in wins and batting average to earn First-Team Big Eight Conference honors.
 For her sophomore year, she posted a top-5 school season ERA to lead the team.

 For her junior year, Smith was named a National Fastpitch Coaches Association First-Team All-American to accompany her second top conference honors.
 She broke school records for strikeouts, shutouts and wins while also posting career bests in average, RBIs, hits, slugging percentage, walks and home runs, the latter of which she tied for the NCAA lead that year.
 Smith also pitched four no-hitters, the first coming on March 6 over the Sam Houston State Bearkats.

 In her final year, Smith achieved top honors from both the conference and the NFCA for a second straight year.
 She also attained a conference pitching Triple Crown for leading in wins, strikeouts and ERA, all being career bests.
 Her strikeouts, shutouts and strikeout ratio (8.5) totals were then new school records; the ratio was atop the NCAA list for that year.
 Smith added five more no-hitters, two of them perfect games; the total overall tied the second most for an NCAA season (now top-5) and gave her 9 overall to rank top-5 for an NCAA career.
 She is still tied for 10th most on the NCAA list.

 Smith set a career and school high with 17 strikeouts in a 2–0 regulation win vs. the Louisiana Tech Lady Techsters on April 15.
 She led the Cowgirls to a No. 2 ranking at the 1989 Women's College World Series, where she opened with a 15-strikeout, three-hitter against the Toledo Rockets on May 25.
 Following a shutout of the Arizona Wildcats the team lost back-to-back games on May 27, with the Fresno State Bulldogs eliminating them from the series.
 Smith would earn All-Tournament honors for her performance.

-Smith graduated with the crown in wins, strikeouts, shutouts, innings pitched, no-hitters, perfect games, RBIs, home runs and triples for a Cowgirl career, as well as ranking top-5 in numerous other categories.
+Smith graduated with the school record for wins, strikeouts, shutouts, innings pitched, no-hitters, RBIs, home runs and triples for a Cowgirl career, as well as ranking top-5 in numerous other categories.
 She still holds the record for wins, no-hitters and perfect games.